PHPirates/django-template/readme.md

 * You will want to buy a VPS, which is a (virtual) server on which you can install whatever you want.
 Make sure not to buy something called 'shared hosting' as it probably means you can only upload static files.
 At the moment a VPS can be as cheap as five euros a month.
 * If, when buying a VPS, you can choose between a pre-installed or ISO-VPS, choose the ISO-VPS, i.e. choose the option with the most freedom (avoid 'time-saving' options).
-* For this tutorial we will assume you have chosen the latest Ubuntu version, this tutorial is tested with Ubuntu 16.04.
+* For this tutorial we will assume you have chosen the latest Ubuntu version, this tutorial is tested with Ubuntu 16.04 and 18.04.
 * If you don't have a domain yet, you can probably buy it via the same company as you bought the VPS.
 If you have one, you can probably transfer the management of it to that company.
 You could also leave it as you have it, and just point the DNS to the ip address of the VPS.

-From now on we assume that the server is already up and running and that you can execute `sudo` commands via SSH, for example using `ssh root@xxx.xxx.xxx.xxx` in bash or using Pycharm.
+From now on we assume that the server is already up and running and that you can execute `sudo` commands via SSH, for example using `ssh root@xxx.xxx.xxx.xxx` in bash.
+If not, for example because you have walked through the Ubuntu installation yourself, make sure you install `openssh-server` (with `sudo apt-get install openssh-server`).
+If you cannot access because you have no root password, you should have created an other user, say `eve`.
+Then you should be able to login with `eve` instead of `root`.

-Just in case, run `sudo apt-get update` and `sudo apt-get upgrade` before anything.
+Run `sudo apt-get update` and `sudo apt-get upgrade` before anything.

 ## Setting up users and login

-* Log in via SSH with the root user.
-Make a new user with your name with `adduser eve`.
+* If you already have a second user besides root, skip this step.
+Otherwise, log in via SSH with the root user.
+Create a new user with your name with `adduser eve`.
 Give her root permissions with `usermod -aG sudo eve`.
-* Impersonate her with `sudo su - eve`.
+Impersonate her with `sudo su - eve`.
-* Set up login with a key pair, if needed on your local computer generate keys.
-View your public key with `cat ~/.ssh/id_rsa.pub` and copy it.
+* Set up login with a key pair, if needed on your local computer generate keys, otherwise reuse the key you have.
+View your public key by executing (locally) in bash `cat ~/.ssh/id_rsa.pub` and copy it.
-* To put it on the server, use `mkdir ~/.ssh`, `chmod 700 ~/.ssh`, `nano ~/.ssh/authorized_keys` and `chmod 600 ~/.ssh/authorized_keys`.
+* To put it on the server, use `mkdir ~/.ssh`, `chmod 700 ~/.ssh`, `nano ~/.ssh/authorized_keys` to put the key in this file and `chmod 600 ~/.ssh/authorized_keys`.
 * Test that it works by opening a new bash window and check that you can login with eve without needing to enter your password.
-* Install a text editor, for example `sudo apt-get install nano`.
 * Install a firewall, `sudo apt-get install ufw`.
-* Allow SSH (22), Postgres (5432), http (80) and https (443) and other things you can think of: `sudo ufw allow xxx`.
+* Allow SSH (22), Postgres (5432), http (80) and https (443) and other things you can think of: `sudo ufw allow xxx` where `xxx` is a port number.
 * `sudo ufw enable` and check with `sudo ufw status`.
+* Before closing your existing connection to the server, check if you can login to a new session!
+Otherwise you could lock yourself out.

 ## Local setup
-* Add your server to PyCharm in Settings - Build, Execution, Deployment - Deployment, click on the plus icon, choose SFTP, enter the IP address of your server in SFTP host, specify user name and your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
-Also, if not already done, specify web server root url as `http://ipadress`.
+* Add your server to PyCharm in Settings | Build, Execution, Deployment | Deployment, click on the plus icon, choose SFTP, enter the IP address of your server in SFTP host, specify user name, choose as authentication Key Pair and specify your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
+Also, if not already done, specify web server url as `http://ipadress`.
 * Make the server the default one by clicking an icon a few to the right of the 'plus' you used to add the server.
+When the server name becomes bold, you have set it as default.
-* Go to Settings - Tools - SSH Terminal and select the server as Deployment server.
+* Go to Settings | Tools | SSH Terminal and select the server as Deployment server.
-* You should now be able to ssh into your server with Tools - Start SSH Session (assigning a shortcut to this is a good idea).
+* You should now be able to ssh into your server with Tools | Start SSH Session (assigning a shortcut to this is a good idea).

-* If needed point your (sub)domain to the ip address of your server, probably in the settings of the provider where you registered the domains.
+* If needed (and if you already want your website domain to point to this VPS) point your (sub)domain to the ip address of your server, probably in the settings of the provider where you registered the domains.
 This can take a few hours to take effect.

 * Install the packages we need with `sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx`.